Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: SENSOR CHARACTERIZATION

 \subsubsection{Cyclic Shear Loading}

 We also test the gel's resilience under shear.
 We include both local shear and transverse shear, or shear across the whole face of the sensor.
 For local shear, we compress the sensor onto a 4 mm spherical tip indenter with a 10 N compressive load, and then apply a 5 N lateral load.
-This setup is shown in Fig. \ref{fig:resilience_tests}B. We choose a 10 N compressive load as it does not induce failure in either material alone within 1000 cycles, as revealed during the force selection process for the cyclic compression test.
-These loadings are similar to what humans might experience lifting a 500 g object with a small point of contact, assuming a static friction coefficient of $\sim$0.5.
+This setup is shown in Fig. \ref{fig:resilience_tests}B. These loads are again representative of human grasp forces \cite{rajakumar_evidence_2022} and help to isolate the effect of local shear, as pilot testing revealed that all materials could withstand 10 N of cyclic compression alone.
+Local shear loads could occur when a grasped object with small contact points is subjected to unexpected external loads and may induce failures like tearing or puncture.
 For transverse shear, we compress the sensor onto a flat acrylic plate with a 15 N compressive load and then apply a 15 N lateral load, as seen in Fig. \ref{fig:resilience_tests}C. We apply a 15 N compressive load to increase friction forces and prevent the gel from slipping on the plate.
-We include this test primarily to target delamination failures.
+This form of loading can cause delamination of sensor layers and is also important to investigate.
 The tests for local shear and shear across the whole gel are both run for 1000 cycles.